Development¶

-Setup quickstart¶
+Setup quickstart

-Install required software: Docker, docker-compose (1.10+), make, and git.
+Install required software: Docker, make, and git.

 Linux: